- Places to Stay

 - Cottage Tour

-Make hotel reservations in advance
+Make hotel reservations in advance.

-Avoid weekend day-trips or plan to arrive early
+Avoid weekend day trips or plan to arrive early.

-During the summer, a day-trip to Cannon Beach can be frustrating, especially midday on weekends when you can expect to spend more time in traffic and looking for parking than enjoying our town and beach.
+During the summer, a day trip to Cannon Beach can be frustrating, especially midday on weekends when you can expect to spend more time in traffic and looking for parking than enjoying our town and beach.
 If you are planning to day-trip to Cannon Beach, plan to arrive as early as possible to find parking and avoid traffic that can slow to a crawl downtown and on both Highway 26 and Highway 101 leading into town.

-Find a parking spot early
+Find a parking spot early.

-Once you’re parked, make the most of our walkable town
+Once you’re parked, make the most of our walkable town.

 Tips to avoid crowded beaches and restaurants

 For less-crowded beaches, check out areas away from downtown and Haystack Rock.
 Chapman Point to the north and spots south of the Tolovana Wayside often have less foot traffic.
 Beaches at Arcadia Beach and Hug Point State Recreation Sites, a short drive just south of town, are limited by the available parking, so plan to arrive at those early.
 Restaurants can also be crowded, so consider dining during off-peak times.
-Our local markets can also be a great source for everything you need for a picnic.
+Our local markets can also be an excellent source for everything you need for a picnic.
 Dinner reservations are a must at our most popular restaurants during most of the summer.

-Of course, the best solution to avoiding summer frustrations is to avoid the biggest crowds and visit during the other seasons of the year when Cannon Beach offers the ultimate in authentic Oregon Coast experiences.
+Of course, the best solution to avoiding summer frustrations is to avoid the biggest crowds and visit during the other seasons of the year when Cannon Beach offers the ultimate authentic Oregon Coast experiences.